orchitech/redmine_reformat/README.md

 to the Redmine/Redcloth3 renderer.
 It would have been better if pandoc hadn't been involved at all - in terms of code complexity, speed and external dependencies.

+### `MarkdownToCommonmark`

+Usage: `['MarkdownToCommonmark', options]`\
+Arguments:
+- `options` - a hash with optional parameters:
+  - `hard_wrap`: make hard line breaks from soft breaks, default `true`.
+  - `underline`: transform underscore underlines to `<ins>` tags, default `true`.
+  - `superscript`: transform Redcarpet's caret superscripts to `<sup>` tags, default `true`.

+`MarkdownToCommonmark` edits the source text to patch the differences between Redmine Redcarpet format (called `markdown`) and the new `common_mark` format.

+It parses the document with `commonmarker` (the library under the new `commmon_mark` format), assuming the basic overall structure is the same.
+It then walks the document tree and locates source positions to be edited.
+It is important to point out that the resulting document is not a result of a parse&render process, it is always the original document with some edits.

+The `hard_wrap` and `underline` replacements are quite simple, as they directly follow the document model provided by `commonmarker`.

+The `superscript` processing is far more tricky, as it does not have any document-forming counterpart in CommonMark/GFM. `commonmarker` is used to locate carets in the right document contexts and the rest of the processing follows reverse-engineered Redcarpet code.

+Macros are preserved by this converter.
+It also supports macros with text, which is preserved by default.
+The `collapse` macro has its text converted.

 ### `RedmineFormatter`